 As the name suggests, Explorer reports let you explore the data and fetch insights.
-It’s a collection of advanced analysis tactics, going beyond the standard reports to help you uncover more profound insights into customer behaviour.
+It’s a collection of advanced analysis tactics, go beyond the standard reports to help you uncover more profound insights into customer behaviour.

 In the Explorations section, you’ll see a variety of templates availing different types of analysis reports, including:

 Funnel Analysis: Here you will find out how website visitors turned into one-time shoppers and how one-time shoppers become loyal customers.
 You can also visualize the steps customers take to complete an event and how well they succeed or fail at each step.

 Path Analysis: It offers the event data in a “tree graph” format.
 It’s a series of events users trigger during their journey to your website or app.
 It helps you identify users’ looping behaviour indicating where they have become stuck.

 Segment Overlap: It lets you compare up to 3 user segments to highlight how those segments overlap and relate to each other.
 You can create segments to isolate specific audiences based on complex situations.